Non-reductive geometric invariant theory and hyperbolicity: Introduction

 A related, but stronger, conjecture is the Green--Griffiths--Lang (GGL) conjecture formulated in 1979 by Green and Griffiths \cite{gg} and in 1986 by Lang \cite{lang}. \begin{conjecture}[\textbf{Green-Griffiths-Lang conjecture, 1979}] Any projective algebraic variety $X$ of general type contains a proper algebraic subvariety $Y\subsetneqq X$ such that every nonconstant entire holomorphic curve $f:\CC \to X$ satisfies $f(\CC) \subseteq Y$. \end{conjecture}

 In particular, a generic projective hypersurface $X\subseteq \PP^{n+1}$ is of general type if $\deg(X)\ge n+3$.
 A positive answer to the GGL conjecture has been given for surfaces by McQuillan \cite{mcquillan} under the assumption that the second Segre number $c^2_1-c_2$ is positive.
 Siu \cite{siu1,siu2,siu3,siu4} and Demailly \cite{dem} developed a powerful strategy to approach the conjecture for generic hypersurfaces $X\subseteq \PP^{n+1}$ of high degree.
 Following this strategy, combined with techniques of Demailly \cite{dem}, the first effective lower bound for the degree of a generic hypersurface in the GGL conjecture was given by Diverio, Merker and Rousseau \cite{dmr}, where the conjecture for generic projective hypersurfaces $X\subseteq \PP^{n+1}$ of degree $\deg(X)>2^{n^5}$ was confirmed.
-In B\'erczi \cite{b1} the first author introduced equivariant localisation on the Demailly--Semple tower and adapted the argument of \cite{dmr} to improve this lower bound to $\deg(X)>n^{8n}$.
+In \cite{b1} the first author introduced equivariant localisation on the Demailly--Semple tower and adapted the argument of \cite{dmr} to improve this lower bound to $\deg(X)>n^{8n}$.
 The residue formula of \cite{b1} was later studied and further analyzed by Darondeau \cite{darondeau}.
-The current best bound for the Green--Griffiths--Lang Conjecture is $\deg(X)>(\sqrt{n}\log n)^n$, due to Merker and The-Anh Ta \cite{merker2} achieved by a deeper study of the formula of \cite{b1}.
+The best bound before the results of this paper for the Green--Griffiths--Lang Conjecture was $\deg(X)>(\sqrt{n}\log n)^n$, due to Merker and The-Anh Ta \cite{merker2} achieved by a deeper study of the formula of \cite{b1}.

 In this paper we replace the Demailly--Semple bundle with a computationally more efficient algebraic model coming from non-reductive geometric invariant theory \cite{bdhk1} and apply the equivariant intersection theory developed in \cite{bkcoh} to prove